HelloCigar/simple_quran_reader/README.md

 First things first, why?
   - I'm bored af and got nothing to do.
 I am not a religious person, but my father is.
+  - This was built in 3-5 days lol.
+React is a pain to work with.

 To run locally:
   1. Clone the repo